exoplatform/exo-documentation/docs/Manage-Space.rst

 -  The space's applications.

--  The same actions icons we already have in the platform default topbar:
+-  The usual icons of the topbar:
    Notifications, Applications center, Search icon and Chat.

 On mobile devices, application navigation bar is displayed at the bottom and can be scrolled from right to